 one seat for a representative of technical health/research institutes.

 The Head of the Secretariat (Chief Executive Officer, hereafter the “CEO”) shall be an ex-officio non-voting Board member.

+No Board member (other than the CEO as ex-officio non-voting Board member) shall be an employee of Gavi Alliance (or any subsidiary of it) or a member of the immediate family of any such employee (“immediate family” means any spouse, domestic partner, parent, sibling, child, and any other relative who resides in the same household as an employee).